Common Bathtub Materials: Pros, Cons, and Costs for 2026

 Fiberglass

-What is it: Fiberglass is a kind of reinforced plastic which is formed into layers then molded into a bathtub shape before being coated with a layer of gelcoat resin.
+What it is: Fiberglass is a type of reinforced plastic formed into layers, molded into a bathtub shape, and then coated with a layer of gelcoat resin.

 Porcelain

-What is it: Porcelain tubs are constructed from cast iron or stamped steel which is then coated with a layer of porcelain enamel-a material made by fusing powdered glass to a thin substrate by heating it at high temperatures, usually between 750 and 850 °C before it melts and hardens into a durable coating.
+What it is: Porcelain tubs are typically constructed from cast iron or stamped steel, then coated with porcelain enamel, a material made by fusing powdered glass to the surface at high temperatures until it melts and hardens into a smooth, durable finish.

 Acrylic